cassianogatto/cassianogatto.github.io/README.md

 2005-2006
 **SAVE Brasil - BirdLife International, Instituto de Estudos Socioambientais do Sul da Bahia - IESB**
-Coordination and execution of the evaluation of the populational status of the endemic Bahian-Tapaculo (_Eleoscytalopus psychopompus_).
+Coordination and execution.
+Title: _ of the evaluation of the populational status of the endemic Bahian-Tapaculo (_Eleoscytalopus psychopompus_).
 In this project, Atlantic Forest remnants in southern Bahia were searched for unknown populations, which were then sampled using quantitative field methods.
 This report supported all management activities related to this rare species.
 With: Pedro Develey, Ph.D., and Jaqueline Goerk

 2005-2006
-**SAVE Brasil - BirdLife International, Fundação Biodiversitas/ CEPAN, Instituto de Estudos Socioambientais do Sul da Bahia - IESB**
+**SAVE Brasil - Sociedade para a Conservação das Aves do Brasil, BirdLife International, Fundação Biodiversitas/ CEPAN, Instituto de Estudos Socioambientais do Sul da Bahia - IESB**
-Avaliação populacional, parâmetros demográficos e associações de habitat de Crax blumenbachii na região da Reserva Biológica de Una, Bahia_ _(Population evaluation, demographic parameters, and habitat associations of _Crax blumenbachii _in the Una Biological Reserve, Bahia)_
+Coordination and execution.
+Title: _Avaliação populacional, parâmetros demográficos e associações de habitat de Crax blumenbachii na região da Reserva Biológica de Una, Bahia_ _(Population evaluation, demographic parameters, and habitat associations of _Crax blumenbachii _in the Una Biological Reserve, Bahia)_
-Coordination and execution of the evaluation of the populational status of the endemic Red-billed Curassow (_Crax blumenbachii_).
 In this project, Atlantic Forest remnants in southern Bahia were searched for unknown populations, which were then sampled using quantitative field methods.
 This report supported all management activities related to this rare species.
 With: Pedro Develey, Ph.D., and Jaqueline Goerk

 2004 - 2005